 GAB is found to be harder to live with down to its symptoms, as the quality of life will usually plummet with a focus on the negative, uncontrollable and unpredictable symptoms of generalised anxiety disorder.

-Suitable generalised anxiety disorder treatment
+Suitable generalised anxiety disorder treatment in Scotland

 As causations of anxiety disorders are complex, a range of treatment services will usually be recommended to follow a holistic approach to recovery.